mondwan/vimrc/README.md

 vimrc
 =====
-#This folder contains my vim stylesheet and a list of plug-ins I have installed
+This folder contains my vim stylesheet and a list of plug-ins I have installed and reference website.
-#and reference website.
 Actually, I just hope to document down what I have studied :D

+#Stylesheet
-#Stylesheet will be place under ./style
+place under ./style

 #Plug-in I have installed:
 git clone https://github.com/msanders/snipmate.vim